Parallel Synthesis for Autoregressive Speech Generation: Proposed Method

 where $M$ is the number of different parameter sets of STFT; $L_{sc}$ and $L_{mag}$ are the spectral convergence loss and log STFT-magnitude loss from \cite{arik2018fast}:

-where $N_{mag}$ is the number of elements in the magnitude, $\left \|\cdot\right \|_{F}$ is the Frobenius norm, and $\left \|\cdot\right \|_{1}$ is the $L_{1}$ norm. $\left |STFT(\cdot )\right |$ is the band-limited STFT magnitude.
+where $\left \|\cdot\right \|_{F}$ is the Frobenius norm, and $\left |STFT(\cdot )\right |$ is the band-limited STFT magnitude.
 We use the magnitude information with the frequency ranging from 0 to 8000 Hz.
 Magnitudes with higher frequency are average pooled in the frequency and time axes to extract only local and global energy information.
-As shown in Fig.~\ref{fig:ap} (a).
-The blue box represents calculating the average per frame; the red box represents calculating the average per frequency.
+As shown in Fig.~\ref{fig:ap} (a), the blue box represents calculating the average per frame; the red box represents calculating the average per frequency.
+The frame-level averages are concatenated to each frame, and the frequency-level averages replace all values on each frequency.
 Fig.~\ref{fig:ap} (b) is the extracted magnitude.
 The blue box represents an average per frame (duplicated along the frequency axis for visualization); the red box represents an average per frequency, and the value is duplicated along the time axis for calculating $L_{S}$.
-The average pooling is to reduce the synthetic noise resulting from applying $L_{S}$, as mentioned in \cite{yamamoto2020parallel, hsu2020wg, tian2020tfgan}.
+The average pooling is to reduce the synthetic noise resulting from applying $L_{S}$, as mentioned in \cite{hsu2020wg, tian2020tfgan, gritsenko2020spectral}.

+In each training step, the model generates both ${x}_{tf}^{i}$ and $x_{ntf}^{i}$ using the same mini-batch data.
+Then different loss functions, $L_{D}$ and $L_{S}$, are applied for the two cases, respectively.
 The final loss function $L_{PF}$ is a linear combination of $L_{D}$ and $L_{S}$:

+We empirically decided the scalars in Eq.~\ref{eq:LPF} in preliminary experiments.
+A large scalar for $L_{D}$ and a small scalar for $L_{S}$ made the training more stable and led to better performance.
+If the scalar for $L_{S}$ is too large, the generated utterances will be with more synthetic noise mentioned in \cite{hsu2020wg, tian2020tfgan, gritsenko2020spectral}.